Driven by their love for the game, a group of dedicated sports club athletes is leading a hockey resurgence at KU.

 Watch a video from Sunday’s welcome home celebration below:

-The University of Kansas featured this interview with acclaimed voice actor and KU alumnus Tom Kane, c’85, to talk about his impressive career.
+The University of Kansas interviewed acclaimed voice actor and KU alumnus Tom Kane, c’85, to talk about his impressive career.
 Kane has been the voice of pint-sized Jedi Master Yoda in Star Wars: The Clone Wars, and he’s won the prized gig of announcing the Academy Awards, in addition to countless voice roles in movie trailers and television commercials.
-Kane was profiled in Kansas Alumni magazine issue No. 4, 2011.
-The video is provided by the KU Office of News and Media Relations.
-Additional profiles of alumni and faculty can be found at youtube.com/ku.
+The video is provided by the KU Office of Marketing Communications.